NFL Hall of Famer selling Dallas home, chooses sentimental listing price - NewsBreak

 Smith built the house to his liking back in 1995, said Douglas Elliman Real Estate , the group listing the home at 150001 Winnwood Rd.

 The house has a real “everything is bigger in Texas” feel to it.
 First of all, it’s 10,806 square feet, according to the real estate agency.
 It has five bedrooms, five full bathrooms (plus another four half baths), two offices, two living rooms and a garage big enough for four cars.
 The master bedroom is a massive suite with not one, not two, but three closets.
-There’s also an indoor movie theater that fits 11.Housing boom: Why people are paying thousands more than the asking price
+There’s also an indoor movie theater that fits 11.Do you earn a living wage?
+Tool calculates the needed income for singles, parents in all 50 states

 The dining room is apparently big enough to host 22 people (there’s that special number again!).
 If you end up buying the house, Smith might help you break in that grand dining room.
 Included with the price of the home is a private dinner with the Hall of Famer.